Rohithkr05/Plant-Disease-Prediction-Using-CNN/plant-disease-prediction-cnn-deep-leanring-project-main/README.md

 ## Model Architecture

 The CNN model consists of:
-- Convolution layers for feature extraction
+- Convolutional layers for feature extraction
-- Pooling layers for dimensionality reduction
+- Max Pooling layers for dimensionality reduction
-- Fully connected layers for classification
+- Fully Connected (Dense) layers for classification
 - Softmax activation for multi-class prediction

 ## Results

-The trained model can classify different plant diseases based on input leaf images.
+The trained CNN model can classify plant leaf images into different disease categories, enabling accurate plant disease prediction.

 ## How to Run

-1. Clone the repository
+1. Clone the repository.

-2. Install required libraries
+2. Install the required libraries.

-3. Run the notebook:
+3. Download the PlantVillage dataset from the link above.
+4. Update the dataset path in the notebook (if required).
+5. Run the Jupyter Notebook to train the model or make predictions.

 ## Author

-KR Rohith
+**KR Rohith**